guabu/nextjs-auth0/README.md

 ## Hooks

-The SDK offers some hooks to enable you to provide custom logic that would be run at certain points.
+The SDK exposes hooks to enable you to provide custom logic that would be run at certain lifecycle events.

 ### `beforeSessionSaved`